Yesipovo

 Yesipovo (Есипово) is a rural locality (a village) in Chertkovskoye Rural Settlement, Selivanovsky District, Vladimir Oblast, Russia.
-The population was 23 as of 2010.
+According to the 2010 census, the population was 23.

 Mercedes-Benz has opened a factory called Mosvocia (its first in Russia) near Yesipovo in April 2019.

 Geography

-Yesipovo is located on the Kestromka River, 7 km north of Krasnaya Gorbatka (the district's administrative centre) by road.
+Yesipovo is on the Kestromka River, 7 km north of Krasnaya Gorbatka (the district's administrative centre) by road.
 Voshchikha is the nearest rural locality.